UWOrbital/OBC-firmware/README.md

 * OpenOCD
 * Code Composer Studio

-**Instruction on how to install these tools can be found on [this Notion page.](https://www.notion.so/uworbital/OBC-Firmware-Development-Workflow-ab037261ce6c45189ea5ca8486b02c6b)**
+**Instructions on how to install these tools can be found on [this Notion page.](https://www.notion.so/uworbital/OBC-Firmware-Development-Workflow-ab037261ce6c45189ea5ca8486b02c6b)**

 ### Getting the Source